OPM/ResInsight/docs/Filters.md

 The **Start** labels shows the index of the start of the active cells.<br>
 The **Width** labels shows the number of active cells from the start of the active cells.

-## Property filters
+## Property Filters

-**Property filters** applies to the results of the **Range filters** and limits the visible cells to the ones approved by the filter.
+**Property Filters** applies to the results of the **Range Filters** and limits the visible cells to the ones approved by the filter.
 For a cell to be visible it must be accepted by all the property filters.

 A new property filter can be made by activating the context menu on **Property Filters** or by right-clicking inside a 3D view.
 The new property filter is based on the currently viewed cell result by default.